Itzmetherezz/SNAKE-GAME/README.md

 # PS:I had a glitch in this project where i put the lid of my laptop down but it did not go to sleep and was on and the enter was pressed for sometime without me realising it.
 It was one of my early projects so i did not realise.
 I have realised the mistake now and I dont know how to remove this project from my ships so please do as you see fit with this project.
-I think about 2 hour time was added by mistake.
+This was a mistake and i hope that I can be forgiven.
 I apologise for the inconvinience caused.
 # I acknowledge my mistake and can assure you that I will make sure that it does not happen again.